What is a Source?¶

 The Group Filter Bar¶

 With filters, verifiers can narrow down their search.
 In some cases, there might arise the need to search for specific types of groups.
 Filters are the best way to achieve this.
 Below are a number of filters that can be used.

 From the groups page, click the Assigned To menu on the filter bar.

 Select an assignee (username) to display only the groups assigned to that verifier.

 Filtering by Assigned User

 Filtering by Status¶

 Click the Status menu on the filter bar.

-Select Open or Closed to view incidents in these categories.
+Select Open or Closed to view groups in these categories.

 Filtering by Status